fluentci-io/fluentci-engine/sdk/typescript/README.md

 fluentci-engine run -- deno run -A main.ts
 ```

-So you don't need to run the engine server separately.
+So you don't need to run the engine server separately, it will start the engine server and run the code in the same command and output the results.
+Don't forget to remove the `Deno.env.set` lines from the code above if you are using the `fluentci-engine run` command, the engine will set the environment variables for you.